medibloc/panacea-core/.gitbook/3-protocol-devs/1-dep-specs/3-data-provider-consent.md

 If all checks pass, rewards are distributed to the data provider and the oracle(more about [incentive](./6-incentives.md)).

+At the end of the process, certificate is stored in `Consent`, then the data consumer can gt the data decryption key from the oracle.

 ## Backwards Compatibility

 Not applicable.